Children’s Lead Poisoning Prevention Program

 - Keep the area where your children play as dust-free and clean as possible.

 - Consider hiring a certified inspector to check for lead hazards in older homes.
-Click on your state to find an inspector.
+Click here to find an inspector.

 - Ask your doctor to test your young children for lead even if they seem healthy.
 Read more: How Lead Exposure Can Affect Your Child.

 - Be a good neighbor.
-Spread the word about EPA's new lead-safe renovation rule.
+Spread the word about EPA's lead-safe renovation rule.
 Read more.

 - Report chipped or cracked paint to your landlord if you live in an older home built before 1978.